AWS Route 53

 • Route 53 Traffic Flow helps easily manage traffic globally through a variety of routing types combined with DNS Failover in order to enable a variety of low-latency, fault-tolerant architectures.

-• Traffic Flow provides a simple visual editor, to easily manage how the end-users are routed to the application’s endpoints – whether in a single AWS region or distributed around the globe.
+• Traffic Flow provides a visual editor to easily manage how the end-users are routed to the application’s endpoints – whether in a single AWS region or distributed around the globe.

 • Traffic Flow routes traffic based on multiple criteria, such as endpoint health, geographic location, and latency.